 - Provisional results may be declared by the commission immediately after counting of votes is completed.

-- In the event of equality of votes between two or more candidates the result shall be decided on the basis of a draw conducted by the polling officer in the presence of candidates or their polling agents and a record of the result thereof shall be made.
+- In the event of an equality of votes between two or more candidates, the result shall be decided on the basis of a draw conducted by the polling officer in the presence of candidates or their polling agents and a record of the result thereof shall be made.

 - The record of elections shall be opened for inspection upon an application made in this behalf by the candidates within seven days of the date of the polling and with the approval of the Director-General.